 Iris sibirica 'Caesar's Brother' |

 I visited her two weeks ago and managed to snag a few photos in bright sunlight.
-Although they're in the mountains and periodically receive warnings that black bears have been spotted in the vicinity, her flowers don't seem to be bothered by resident deer or other animals.

 In May, Greg, Miss J and I spent almost two weeks in Ireland.
 For the table this week, I'm following Greg's suggestion to recreate the table set at Kilkenny Castle.
 The stone castle (Caisleán Chill Chainnigh) was built by the Normans in 1195 on the site of a wooden fort which guarded access to the River Nore.
 The original stone castle, with four